-Lectures and classes are scheduled by the Faculty and a Lecture List (including details of lecture venues) is published online.
+Lectures and classes are scheduled by the Faculty of Theology and Religion and a Lecture List (including details of lecture venues) is published online.
 Although every effort is made to produce an accurate and reliable schedule, some updates and changes are inevitable.
-Please check the live online schedule on a regular basis.
+Please check the online schedule on a regular basis.